atillatan/robonom/README.md

                     new { controller = "Default", action = "Index" }
                 );

-                //route3 : for all api call
+                //route3 : for all api calls for RESTful services routes.MapRoute("defaultApi",
-                routes.MapRoute("defaultApi",
                     "api/{controller}/{id?}"
                     );